luxgile/honey_lang/docs/lang_reference.md

 This document will explain all features of the Honey Programming Language.
 It's assumed you have some basic knowledge of programming on other similar languages like Rust, C or Odin.

-If you just want to use Honey right away, check [Quickstart](quickstart.md).
+If you just want to use Honey right away, check the [quickstart](quickstart.md).

 Additionally, Honey is a language in a very early state, with some of its main features still work in progress or not even implemented yet.
 This reference will note all important features that are are currently missing.